juliadyrdal/portfolio-nuxt/content/projects/youwish/index.md

 #text
 - [x] ~~Empty state with CTA when no items have been saved to wishlist.~~
 - [x] ~~Warning dialog box after clicking 'remove item'.~~
-- [ ] Make 'add item' module more intuitive by hiding the input field after clicking 'find item' button, and then showing a loading animation, before finally displaying the results.
+- [x] ~~Make 'add item' module more intuitive by hiding the input field after clicking 'find item' button, and then showing a loading animation, before finally displaying the results.~~
-- [ ] Error state whewn product is not found or is sold out, both in the 'add item' module and in the wishlist.
+- [ ] Error state when product is not found or is sold out, both in the 'add item' module and in the wishlist.
 ::

 ::SectionListHeading